 Health Clearance: Students must be free from addiction to drugs, alcohol or other behavior altering substances; able to stand, walk, bend, push, grasp and lift without restriction; and have normal sight, hearing and speech (with correction).
-Prior to registration, students in clinical nursing courses are required to obtain health clearance from the Kingsborough Community College Office of Health Services (A-108).
-Students should obtain information regarding annual physical examination, immunizations, tuberculosis testing, and forms from this office.
-All students must obtain and submit proof of an influenza immunization each flu season in order to attend clinical.
+Prior to registration, students in clinical nursing courses are required to obtain health clearance from CastleBranch.
+Students should obtain information regarding annual physical examination, immunizations, tuberculosis testing, and forms by accessing this CastleBranch link: https://portal.castlebranch.com/UQ42.
+Each semester students are required to have a drug screening done no earlier than 2-weeks prior to the beginning of the semester.
+All students must obtain and submit proof of an influenza immunization each flu season in order to attend clinical and upload to CastleBranch.
+There is a one-time fee for uploading any documentation on CastleBranch during the course of the program. .